Urban Suds

 Early American settlers made their soap from rendered animal fats, water, and the ashes saved from their wood cooking fires.
 Fortunately, I don't have to butcher a cow, slaughter a pig, or cook all our meals over an open fire to make soap today.

-All of our soaps are made with high quality olive, coconut and soy oils (the fats) and good old lye (the alkali).
-If you're cringeing at the word "lye" in your soap ingredients, I don't blame you -- but rest assured the lye is completely consumed by the chemical process of saponification, and the bar of soap you are holding now is as mild and pure as a fresh spring rain.
+All of my soaps are made with high quality olive, coconut and soy oils (the fats) and good old lye (the alkali).
+If you're cringing at the word "lye" in your soap ingredients, I don't blame you -- but rest assured the lye is completely consumed by the chemical process of saponification, and the bar of soap you are holding now is as mild and pure as a fresh spring rain.

 One of the coolest things that happens during this saponification process is that lots of natural glycerin is created -- right inside every bar!
 The big soap manufacturers today extract all that wonderful glycerin out of their soap and sell it to other big companies who use it to make other things -- like hand lotion.
 This is why store-bought soaps are typically so drying to the skin, and why you have to then buy lotions and creams (containing the glycerin that got extracted in the first place) to put the moisture back in.
 Our soaps will never dry your skin -- in fact, you may find that with continued use you can give up using hand lotions and body creams all together!